chc-code/findadapt/README.md

 # Examples

-Here we provided several fastq files from 3 studies
+We provided several fastq files from three studies
-1. GSE106303, the adapter sequence is not specified in the GEO database or article
+1. GSE106303, the adapter sequence is not specified in the GEO database or the literature
-2. GSE122068, NextFLEX library preparation kit, the reads will have 4N random sequence at both 5' and 3' end of the insert
+2. GSE122068, generated by NextFLEX library preparation kit where reads  have 4N random sequence at both the 5' and 3' ends
-3. GSE137617, SMARTer library preparation kit, the 3' adapter sequence of the reads is polyA, and have multiple (usually 3 nt) random sequence at the 5' end
+3. GSE137617, generated by SMARTer library preparation kit where multiple (usually 3 nt) random bps at the 5' end and polyA as the 3' adapter sequence

-you can run get the adapter by
+To identify adapter sequences
 `./findadapt <fn_fq>`

  for example, GSE122068.nextflex.SRR8144939.truncated.fastq.gz